ayan72/superstore-sales-insights/README.md

 # Superstore — Sales Analysis

 ## About
-Superstore is a near-realistic synthetic sales dataset (~10,000 records).
+This project uses the Superstore dataset, a synthetic dataset modeled on real-world retail sales, consisting of about 10,000 records.
 This project demonstrates end-to-end analysis: data cleaning, exploratory data analysis, KPI calculation, and visual storytelling to surface trends and business insights.
 Data cleaning and analysis were performed in Python (`pandas`, `numpy`), with `pandasql` used for SQL-style queries when helpful.
 Dashboards and visualizations were created in Tableau to support stakeholder-facing insights.

 ## Technologies
 - Python (pandas, numpy)